 35. Decoration and Furnishing.
-First or second term.
-(In 1927-28, first term only.)
+Second term.
 Credit three hours.
 Should be taken in the junior year.
 Prerequisite, Drawing 2.
 Hours to be arranged.
 Professor Warner.

 A course dealing with the essentials of decoration and furnishing applied to problems in the hotel industry.
+One out of town trip is required.
 Laboratory fee, \$5.